Food & Beverage Processing O-Ring Guide

 Temp: -60°C to +230°C

-Excellent for intermittent high heat.
-Must be formulated for food contact.
+Excellent for intermittent high heat and low-temperature flexibility.
+Must be specifically formulated for food contact with appropriate platinum catalyst systems.

 White FKM